Easy Tips to File Your Tax Return Correctly

 Staple Your Tax Return Properly

-Of course, you can skip all this if you e-file your return instead, as more than 127 million taxpayers did by June 2020 for the 2019 tax season, according to the IRS.
+Of course, you can skip all this if you e-file your return instead, as nearly 152 million taxpayers did by October 2020 for the 2019 tax season, according to the IRS.
 The IRS also provides a list of e-filing options online.

 Increase Your Tax Withholding

 Consider increasing your income tax withholding if it turns out that you owe the IRS money when you complete your return.
-This can avoid having the same thing happen again next year.
+This won't fix your situation for the current year, but it can help you avoid having the same problem next year.
 You can simply fill out a new Form W-4 and give it to your employer, or, if you're self-employed, you can simply increase your quarterly estimated tax payments.

 Some Tax Credits Will Delay Your Refund

-Even if you do everything right, your refund will be slightly delayed if you claim the earned income tax credit or the additional child tax credit.
-The Protecting Americans from Tax Hikes (PATH) Act prohibits the IRS from issuing these refunds before mid-February, even if a portion of your refund is for excess taxes you paid in during the year so you're just getting your own money back.
+Even if you do everything right, your refund could be slightly delayed if you claim the earned income tax credit or the additional child tax credit.
+The Protecting Americans from Tax Hikes (PATH) Act prohibits the IRS from issuing these refunds before mid-February.
+If you file your taxes before then, your return will likely be delayed.

-The idea is to give IRS time to ensure that all claims for these refundable tax credits are legitimate and not fraudulent—another good reason to make doubly sure you qualify.
+The idea is to give IRS time to ensure that all claims for these refundable tax credits are legitimate and not fraudulent—another good reason to double-check and ensure that you qualify.

-IRS.
+Internal Revenue Service.
 "Refund Timing for Earned Income Tax Credit and Additional Child Tax Credit Filers."
-Accessed July 7, 2020.
+Accessed Nov.
+16, 2020.